Frequent moisturization of the skin can be necessary in patients with eczema.

 You can discuss your eczema and suitable medications with your or your child’s physician.

-Topical antibiotics are prescribed for secondary infection which can worsen the eczema and may make it more difficult for the eczema to respond to treatment until the bacterial infection has been cleared.
-Topical antibiotic creams and ointments may treat localized areas of infected or resistant eczema.
+Topical antibiotics are prescribed for secondary infection, which can worsen the AD.
+They may make it more difficult for the condition to respond to treatment until the bacterial infection has been cleared.
+Topical antibiotic creams and ointments may treat localized areas of infected or resistant AD.

 Oral antibiotics are prescribed for more significant skin infections.
-There is often secondary infection on skin affected by eczema, even when there may be no other obvious signs of infection.
-Oral antibiotics are preferred over topical antibiotics when the infection is extensive.
+There is often secondary infection on the skin affected by AD, even when there may be no other obvious signs of infection.
+Oral antibiotics are preferred over topical antibiotics when the infection is severe or extensive.

-While many can often manage their eczema through a moisturizing regimen and topical medications, some individuals with a severe form of the disease don’t have an adequate response and may benefit from more aggressive therapies.
-If you are struggling to manage your eczema, talk to your healthcare provider about your options.
+Many patients can often manage their atopic dermatitis (AD) through a moisturizing regimen and by using topical medications when needed during flares.
+However, some individuals with a more severe form of the condition don’t have an adequate response and may benefit from more aggressive therapies.
+If you are struggling to manage your AD, talk to your health care provider about your options, as there are systemic therapies and other treatments, like phototherapy, that can significantly improve AD.

 Cyclosporine, methotrexate, azathioprine, and mycophenolate mofetil are systemic therapies commonly used off-label for severe eczema by dermatologists.
 It is important to note that all of these medications can cause side effects and require regular monitoring.
 They should be used with caution and after discussion of their risks and benefits with your physician.

 Phototherapy, specifically broad and narrow-band UVB light, can be helpful for its local immunomodulatory effect.
-There are specific phototherapy units that are used to treat the hands and the body.
-Speak to your doctor about the possibility of phototherapy as a treatment option.
+Specific phototherapy units are used to treat the hands and the body.
+Speak to your health care provider about the possibility of phototherapy as a treatment option.

-Oral corticosteroids (e.g., prednisone) are rarely used and reserved for the most severe cases.
-There are long-term side effects with prolonged use, and because eczema is a chronic condition, this is not a permanent solution for severe chronic eczema.
+Oral corticosteroids (e.g., prednisone) are rarely used to treat AD and are reserved for intermittent use in the most severe cases during an acute flare.
+There are long-term side effects with prolonged use, and because AD is a chronic condition, this is not a permanent solution for severe chronic AD.
+Use of this medication is best based on the discretion of your health care provider.

-Oral JAK inhibitors, e.g., upadacitinib (brand name Rinvoq®) and abrocitinib (brand name Cibinqo®), are a new class of medication indicated for the treatment of adults and adolescents 12 years of age and older with moderate to severe atopic dermatitis (AD) who are not adequately controlled with a systemic treatment or when use of those therapies is inadvisable.
-Oral JAK inhibitors work to treat AD by acting on multiple inflammatory pathways at the same time.
+Oral JAK inhibitors (e.g., Rinvoq® (upadacitinib) and Cibinqo® (abrocitinib) are a class of medication to treat moderate to severe AD that are not adequately controlled with a systemic treatment or when the use of those therapies is inadvisable.
+Oral JAK inhibitors are taken by mouth as a pill and work to treat AD by acting on multiple inflammatory pathways at the same time.
 It is these overactive inflammatory pathways that cause the inflammation of AD.
-Speak with your doctor to learn more about oral JAK inhibitors for AD.

 Learn about bathing, moisturizing, and eczema management, as well as common triggers and techniques to cope with itch.